francisco-ricardo/geoapi/README.md

 ### 🔧 Environment Configuration

-**⚠️ CRITICAL**: You must create a `.env` file in the project root before starting the containers.
+You must create a `.env` file in the project root before starting the containers.
 The application will not work without proper environment configuration.

-#### Quick Setup Command

 ```bash
 # Create .env file with default configuration